awesome-automations/awesome-automations.github.io/_posts/design/2015-10-15-diy-surveillance-camera.md

 ---
 layout: page-fullwidth
-subheadline: "DIY Surveillance Camera"
+subheadline: "DIY Surveillance System"
-title: "DIY Camera with Raspberry PI & Web Cam"
+title: "DIY Surveillance system using Raspberry PI & Web Camera"
 teaser: "Do you want to convert your old web camera into a smart surveillance system?
-Learn how you can connect your old web cam to Raspberry Pi and make it a smart surveillance system here."
+Learn how you can connect your old web camera to Raspberry Pi and make it a smart surveillance system here with full motion detection and video capture capabilities."
 comments: true
 categories:
   - diy